Winner of the 1908 Vanderbilt Cup Race

 His Greatest Racing Year: 1908

 Robertson’s greatest year as a driver was clearly 1908.
 In the course of a month he earned victories in three different events.
 He and co-driver Frank Lescault won a 24-hour endurance contest at the Brighton Beach dirt oval, setting a new record by covering 1,177 miles.
 A week later, Robertson, in an audition of sorts with Locomobile, won the stock car road race at Fairmont Park in Philadelphia.
-Securing a drive with Locomobile, Robertson claimed the 1908 Vanderbilt Cup in the biggest success of his driving career.
+Securing a drive with Locomobile, Robertson, with Glenn Ethridge as his mechanician claimed, the 1908 Vanderbilt Cup in the biggest success of his driving career.
 Robertson was the first American driver to win in an American car.
 It was his only appearance in a Vanderbilt Cup Race.

 Problems at Brighton Beach